 If you need a vehicle or mobility or communication equipment

-If you're not covered by ACC or not eligible for Ministry of Health (MoH) funding, you could apply to Lottery Individuals with Disabilities.
+If you're not covered by ACC or you’re not eligible for Whaikaha – Ministry of Disabled People funding, you could apply to Lottery Individuals with Disabilities.
 This fund provides grants for:

 You could apply for a grant under:

-If you are a Blind Low Vision NZ member
+If you’re a Blind Low Vision NZ member

 You could apply for a grant from one of the funds Blind Low Vision NZ manages.

 The National Foundation for the Deaf and Hard of Hearing (NFD) website lists more than 20 scholarships and grants available.
-They include scholarships for Sign Language interpreting or teaching.
+They include scholarships for Sign Language interpreting and teaching.

 Grants for disabled children and young people